kaycix/humboldtnativeplants/index.md

     excerpt: "Get to know local nurseries that carry native plants and online sources for native seeds and plants."
     url: "/where_to_buy"
     btn_label: "READ MORE &#8594;"

+volunteer:
+  - image_path: /assets/images/cnps/garden/volunteers_feature.jpg
+    title: "Join the Conservation Movement"
+    excerpt: "If you are interested in making a difference, consider lending your time and talents to a local volunteer organization.
+These organizations often have the most upstanding goals but need the extra hands to enact them.
+Help to be a part of the change you want to see!"
+    url: "/connection/volunteer"
+    btn_label: "READ MORE &#8594;"
 ---

 {% include feature_row id="public_gardens" type="left" %}